AdobeDocs/target.de-DE/help/c-recommendations/c-products/feeds.md

 >[!IMPORTANT]
 >
 >Hochgeladene Entitäten laufen nach 61 Tagen ab.
 Das bedeutet, dass Ihre Feed-Datei mindestens alle 60 Tage hochgeladen werden sollte, um eine Unterbrechung Ihrer Empfehlungsaktivitäten zu vermeiden.
-Wenn ein Element nicht mindestens alle 60 Tage in einer Feed-Datei (oder einer anderen Methode zur Aktualisierung der Entität) enthalten ist, wird das Element nicht mehr von Adobe Target aufgezeichnet und aus dem Katalog entfernt.
+If an item is not included in a feed file (or other entity update method) at least once every 60 days, [!DNL Adobe Target] infers the item is no longer relevant and removes it from the catalog.

 ### Feedstatus-Indikatoren {#section_3C8A236C5CB84C769A9E9E36B8BFABA4}